nkrusch/recontext/readme.txt

 partitions the input trace and yields inference results based on the partitions.
 Select parts of the development are verified in Dafny.

-The artifact includes
- * An experimental setup to reproduce paper experiments (§3-4)
- * All benchmarks, inputs, and source codes needed for experiments
- * The full verification described in (§5)

 Evaluation expectations
  * Running a smoke test takes about 10 minutes.
  * Full evaluation takes about 90 min (based on a 8-core Linux host).